lanathlor/multi_thread/README.md

 # multi_thread
-a mutli thread library in C using POIX pthread
+a mutli thread library in C using POSIX pthread

 make test to generate a test executable : usage : ./dummy "name of a file to read" "number of file descriptor open and reading this file simultaneously"